Voyager- Mediterranean/Atlantic Crossing '08: Seven Seas Voyager Cruise Review by Cruisegirl18

 As seasoned travelers on Regent, we noticed that this cruise lacked the gracious service and passenger comfort focus we enjoyed on former trips.
 The Cruise Director and wait staff in the Compass Rose dining room and in the Veranda dining room seemed more concerned with their own needs rather than passengers' needs.
-I say this because simple requests such as providing the extra microphone needed for an audience participation lecture, or having your salad served with your entrée were met with annoyance rather than a smiling, accommodating face.
-In addition, the food was not quite as good as we experienced on past cruises.
+I say this because simple requests such as providing the extra microphone needed for an audience participation lecture, or having your salad served with your entrEe were met with annoyance rather than a smiling, accommodating face.
+In addition, the food was not More quite as good as we experienced on past cruises.

+At least the specialty restaurant staff, bar staff, butler and stewardess staff were still part of the old regime.
+They were wonderful.
 Judging from the quality level, aesthetics and ergonomics of the newly arrived furnishings, the Voyager will no longer be the elegant ship she was when she launched.
 The new chairs in the Compass Rose are now so narrow, only petite women can fit into them.
 They are also so heavy, one cannot move forward or back without assistance.
 In addition, the waiters keep running into the seat backs, which now curve backwards into the aisles.
 New seating in the public rooms look like clunky office furniture.
 Leather sofas are now covered in "pleather" and club chairs are covered in brown and mustard velvet, others in hideous purple stripes.

 We did have the opportunity to meet several senior level managers and engineers who, as of this posting, have been replaced by new officers under the new management.
 As in most corporate takeovers, top management is usually the first to go; however, we suspect that much of the wait staff had already been replaced on our voyage.